rtrjl/nso_restconf/README.md

 # nso_restconf
 A wrapper of requests for managing the RestCONF API of NSO

-This is an adaptation from Lisa Roach PyRESTCONF code : https://github.com/lisroach/PyRESTCONF
+This is an adaptation from Lisa Roach's PyRESTCONF code : https://github.com/lisroach/PyRESTCONF

 # Installation
 ```